Chapter 2: Of Heart and Home

 “Thank you!” she screeched, nearly slipping off the table to throw her arms around Lissa’s shoulders.
 “But if anything breaks, it’s not my fault.”

 Her little sister jumped to the ground and disappeared through the shelves.
 Lissa watched her go and tried to fight the guilt that came with Ella’s words.
 Her lack of control on her magic was largely due to Lissa’s inability to teach.
-Though it was difficult teaching something she was terrified of using herself.
+Though teaching something she was terrified of using herself was rather difficult.

 “It’s not your fault either,” Isa warned, earning Lissa’s attention.

-Lissa pressed her lips together, she didn’t have the energy to have that argument with Isa.
+Lissa pressed her lips together; she didn’t have the energy to have this argument with Isa.
 “Thank you for watching her today.”

 “None of it is your fault,” Isa started again.

 “Magda!”
 Lissa called to the back of the shop where she knew the old woman was hiding.
-Isa watched her as she cleaned up the work bench, packing up the supplies that had become unorderly from the day’s work.
+Isa watched as Lissa cleaned the work bench, packing up the supplies that had become unorderly from the day’s work.

 “Yes, honey?”